ALL ARTICLES

 The Sebum Overcompensation Problem

 When hard water strips the scalp's natural oils, the sebaceous glands often compensate by producing more sebum.
-This creates a counterproductive cycle: dry scalp → more sebum production → more food for Malassezia → more dandruff → more shampooing with hard water → more stripping → more sebum production.
+This creates a counterproductive cycle: dry scalp leads to more sebum production, which feeds Malassezia, which means more dandruff, more shampooing with hard water, more stripping, and then more sebum production again.

 What Helps